-PERFORMANCE INDICATOR DEFINITION DATA METHOD/APPROACH DATA COLLECTION ANALYSIS, USE & REPORTING

-IND DICATOR AND UNIT OF SOURCE OF DATA COLLECTION WHEN WHO WHY WHO

-MEASUREMENT OR CALCULATION

-• e 1: Increased business sector

-"Ar "Areas" may include regions, communities, groups, administrative units, associations, organizations, enterprises, countries, or special populations.

-1. Number and Definition: Firms included Project Data will be collected Quarterly, to Local Periodic Regional

-percent of are those receiving Survey for each firm 1 year capture all specialists to management coordinator in

-existing firms training and/or seed funds after seed funds are results from administer reviews conjunction with

-that expanded directly under LED or QZ received.
-One year is firms whose survey to be (semi-annual) Project Director.

-businesses programs and those counted after the last one year reviewed by

-over the past vendors/suppliers who are disbursement of funds. post-service regional Technical

-year indirectly involved in LED, Data will be collected delivery coordinators.
-Reports

-LMAC/RR or EC. from all qualifying period (semi-annual)

-firms (i.e. not a sample terminates in

-Business expansion is self survey). that period.

-reported using a survey

-that asks Y/N if expansion Survey will include

-has occurred. questions about net

-revenues.
-This data

-Disaggregated by LED, may be used

-LMAC/RR and EC, based on ultimately in this

-direct and indirect indicator in lieu of

-involvement. expansion questions.

-Unit: # of assisted firms

-that report business

-expansion; among firms

-assisted, # of firms that

-report expansion as a % of

-total firms assisted
+PERFOR RMANCE INDICATOR DEFINITION DATA METHOD/APPROACH DATA COLLECTION ANALYSIS, USE & REPORTING INDICA ATOR AND UNIT OF SOURCE OF DATA COLLECTION WHEN WHO WHY WHO MEASUREMENT ORCALCULATION VVIIEIN WHO WHI WHO Immed Immediate Objective 1: Increased business sector activity in target areas "Areas "Areas" may include regions, communities, groups, administrative units, associations, organizations, enterprises, countries, or special populations.
+1. Nu ımber and Definition: Firms included Project Data will be collected Quarterly, to Local Periodic Regional rcent of are those receiving training Survey for each firm 1 year captureall specialists to management coordinatorin exi isting firms and/or seed funds directly after seed funds are results from administer reviews conjunction with tha at expanded under LED or QZ programs received.
+One year is firms whose survey to be (semi-annual) Project Director. ısinesses and those counted after the last one year reviewed by ove er the past vendors/suppliers who are disbursement of funds. post-service regional Technical yea ar indirectly involved in LED, Data will be collected delivery coordinators.
+Reports LMAC/RR or EC. from all qualifying firms period (semi-annual) (i.e. not a sample terminates in Business expansion is self- survey). that period. reported using a survey that asks Y/N if expansion Survey will include has occurred. questions about net revenues.
+This data Disaggregated by LED, may be used LMAC/RR and EC, based on ultimately in this directandindirect indicator in lieu of involvement. expansion questions.
+Unit:# of assisted firms that report business expansion; among firms assisted, # of firms that report expansion as a % of total firms assisted